 All government commissions on drug policy, safe supply, and decriminalization must include meaningful representation from drug user groups.
 Nothing about us without us.

-It is with profound frustration and unimaginable grief, we share this message to provincial and federal government officials: Step up and address the issues that are killing us or allow us access to the resources and funds to do it ourselves, outside of the constraints of this discriminatory structure.
+It is with profound frustration and unimaginable grief, we shared our message to provincial and federal government officials, and we once again ask them to step up and address the issues that are killing us or allow us access to the resources and funds to do it ourselves, outside of the constraints of this discriminatory structure.